Last updated: December 23, 2020

 If you're not quite ready to build your site, but you don't want to lose the ideal domain, you can buy it now and park it until you're ready to use it.

-You run to your computer, look up the domain, and find it's available.
+You run to your computer, look up the domain, and find out if it's available.
 But you aren't quite ready to build a site and launch a business.

-But what to do in the mean time?
-Eventually you are going to build that site.
+But what to do in the meantime?
+Eventually, you are going to build that site.
 But you're busy, right?
 And building a site takes up a lot of time.
 So what do you do with that domain until you're ready to build it out?

 What is Parking?

-“Parking” isn't a specific process.
-It's more like an idea: Do something, anything, with that domain name so that when people get to it from their browsers they see something other than a blank page with no response.
+'Parking' isn't a specific process.
+It's more like an idea.
+Do something, anything, with that domain name so that when people get to it from their browsers they see something other than a blank page with no response.